department-of-veterans-affairs/va-digital-service-handbook/_pages/digital_standard.md

 When you build and launch a service (or a feature) on the Veteran Tools Platform, the front-end code will be visible to anyone visiting the <a title="Go to Github repo" target="_blank" href="https://github.com/department-of-veterans-affairs/vets-website">Github repository</a>.
 This helps other teams inside VA (or other government agencies) who may want to reuse the software you've built.

 When you first begin work on your service for the Veteran Tools Platform, you'll be given access to the "Product" repository on Github (visible to people within the VA organization).
-We encourage you to publish as much of your product, research, and design work as possible in this repository. <!--<a title="Go to example Github repo" target="_blank" href="addsampleprojecturl">See an example</a>.-->
+We encourage you to publish as much of your product, research, and design work as possible in this repository.

 #### By working in the open on Github, you can
 * See what other Veteran Tools Platform teams are working on